Skip to main content

 When you upload an app, the webAI shell:

-1. Stores your HTML in the browser’s localStorage
+1. Stores your HTML locally

 2. Registers it in the launcher alongside built-in apps